 The Windows 10 Photos app was firstly introduced in Windows 8 as a substitute for Windows Photo Viewer to browse, edit your graphics and videos.
 It also gives you the ability to trim, crop, split, merge, add music, 3D effects, texts, speed alternation, enable hardware acceleration, etc., as well as the ability to organize and photos and video.
-Let's take a look at how to remove unwanted parts from the start and end of a video using the Windows 10 Photos app in the following.
+Let's take a look at how to remove unwanted parts from the start and the end of a video using the Windows 10 Photos app in the following.

 Step 1.
 Right click a video and open with the Photos app.